 - Upon completion of all minimum requirements, the top 32 ranked applicants must complete a satisfactory interview for admission into the program.
 Any applicant who does not complete a satisfactory interview may not be considered for admission.

 The top 32 ranked applicants will be interviewed by the program chair or admissions committee beginning March 2014.
-Out-of-state and I-20 applicants will be ranked after July 1, 2014 based on space availability.
+Priority admission is given to legal residents of Oakton Community College District 535, and legal residents of Illinois Community College districts without a PTA Program.
+Out-of-state, VISA holders, undocumented status applicants, and applicants who live in a community college district with a PTA Program may be ranked after July 1, 2014 based on space availability.
 Accepted applicants will be notified in writing within two weeks of the interview.

 For most students, the program will require a full-time and daytime commitment.
 Only those who complete extensive general education and core requirements prior to their enrollment in the program will be able to attend on less than a full-time basis.